Alabama–Florida football rivalry: SEC Championship foes (1990–present)

 Starting in 1992, the SEC would expand to 12 teams with the addition of Arkansas and South Carolina.
 The 12 teams were divided into 2 divisions (6 teams each), creating a football championship game between the top two teams in each division.
 They were the first Division I-A conference to do so.
 Since the start of the conference title game, both Alabama and Florida have each made it 13 times, with ten of those games being against each other.
 Alabama has won the championship game nine times, while Florida has won seven times.
 Several of those ten championship matchups decided who would compete for the national title game.
 In the 1992 season, Alabama and Florida would finish at the top of the Western and Eastern Divisions, respectfully.
 Alabama entered the first conference title game ranked No. 2 in the country with an undefeated 11–0 record and a chance to compete for the national championship, while Florida came with an 8–3 record and a No. 12 AP Poll ranking.
 In an extremely close match, Alabama would win 28–21 following a late touchdown in the fourth quarter, securing the first SEC title won by championship game.
 Following the game, Florida would win their bowl game against No. 12 NC State and finished No. 10 in the polls.
 Alabama, on the other hand, won their bowl game against No. 1 Miami (FL), earning them their first national championship since 1979.
 The next season in 1993, Florida and Alabama (ranked No. 9 and No. 16 respectively) would compete in the conference title game yet again; however, Florida would come out on top 28–13, winning their second SEC title in history.
 In 1994, Florida and Alabama would meet in the conference championship game yet again, and Florida edged a victory, 24–23.
 They would meet again in the 1996 showdown, the last matchup between Stallings and Spurrier.
-Florida, who could potentially compete for a national championship, would defeat Alabama 45–30.
+Florida, who would eventually compete and win a national championship, defeated Alabama 45–30.